frostplexx/EasyCrack/README.md

 The easiest way to install the Mr_Goldberg steam emulator!

 ## What is this?
-This is a simple programm, that downloads and configures the Mr_Goldberg steam emulator for you.
+This is a simple program, that downloads and configures the Mr_Goldberg steam emulator for you.

 ![image](https://user-images.githubusercontent.com/62436912/200173043-a54bdc98-eabf-4373-ad1b-4d2d09d6e6f6.png)